fabiomatricardi/GPT4All_Medium/README.md

 # GPT4All_Medium
-Repo of the code from the Medium aarticle
+Repo of the code from the Medium article